sirsapient/DYOR-BOT/DEBUG_GUIDE.md

 - **SOLUTION**: Not critical to fix immediately, but could enhance data collection functions to include project name
 - **PRIORITY**: Low - focus on data collection quality rather than project name extraction

+### Session 17: Frontend Data Display Improvements
+**Date**: [Current Session]
+**Issue**: Need to improve how collected data is displayed on the frontend for better user experience **Root Cause**: Current display format may not be optimal for user consumption **Solution**: 🔄 IN PROGRESS - Improving data display format and user experience **Status**: 🔄 IN PROGRESS - Starting with AI Analysis Summary reformatting **Notes**:
+- **PRIORITY 1**: AI Analysis Summary - Convert from bullet points to paragraph format
+- **RATIONALE**: Summary should be high-level overview, detailed data points covered in other sections
+- **PLAN**:
+  1. ✅ AI Analysis Summary reformatting (paragraph format) - COMPLETED
+  2. 🔄 Data Collection section improvements
+  3. 🔄 Data Sources section improvements
+  4. 🔄 Other sections as needed
+- **MULTI-CHAT APPROACH**: Using multiple chats for this work, documenting progress in debug guide
+- **CURRENT FOCUS**: AI Analysis Summary paragraph formatting
+- **COMPLETED WORK**:
+  - ✅ Removed ReactMarkdown dependency (no longer needed)
+  - ✅ Converted AI Analysis Summary from markdown/bullet format to paragraph format
+  - ✅ Added text processing to clean markdown formatting (remove **, #, *, -, etc.)
+  - ✅ Added CSS styling for new paragraph format with proper spacing and readability
+  - ✅ Maintained the futuristic/hacker aesthetic with neon green styling
+  - ✅ Summary now flows as a continuous paragraph instead of bullet points

 ### Session 3: Quality Gates Failures
 **Date**: [Future Sessions]
 **Issue**: [To be documented]